 Cristo Redentor (Christ the Redeemer) in Rio de Janeiro is an iconic attraction in Rio de Janeiro that is now open to foreign tourists.

-In light of attractions opened and the differing rates of reopening for different states, tourists may have better luck seeing more in Rio de Janeiro.
+In light of attractions open and the differing rates of reopening for different states, tourists may have better luck seeing more in Rio de Janeiro.
 Rio is home to many of Brazil’s most iconic attractions, and it has reopened to a greater extent than many of the other states.

 In pandemic times, being able to go to shopping malls, frequent beaches, and explore restaurants in Rio may just be the best option available.